 The county has quite the unique and varied offering when it comes to natural attractions, from forest trails and coastal spots to night-time sights.

 1. Take a boat trip to the Farne Islands

-Along Seahouses Harbour between April and October, you’ll find plenty of boats offering trips to the Farne Islands, a cluster of islands just a few miles off the Northumberland coast.
+Along Seahouses Harbour and usually between April and October, you’ll find plenty of boats offering trips to the Farne Islands, a cluster of islands just a few miles off the Northumberland coast.
 According to Sir David Attenborough, it’s one of the best UK destinations to see ‘magnificent nature’ - and you can understand why.
 More than 100,000 seabirds live here, including the iconic puffins whose bright orange bills and black and white feathers can be seen up close by visitors.

 Billy Shiel’s Boat Trips is one company that provides passage for groups to the islands, with rates dependent on the number of passengers and the type of trip desired.
 There is a landing fee per island, all of which are managed by the National Trust.

 Northumberland International Dark Sky Park boasts an impressive 572 square miles of Gold Tier Status Dark Skies; essentially, the skies here are so pristine they’re now protected.
 It’s the perfect antidote to built-up city living; travellers can bring binoculars and telescopes (and why not some camping chairs and flasks of tea) and settle in for a stargazing session.